 - Performance monitoring

-The result was that all employees were overloaded with work and couldn’t complete their tasks.
+All employees had too much work and couldn’t complete their tasks.
 Yes, it’s sometimes true that employees become lazy but if you want to know how to handle lazy employees, our blog covers it in detail.

 Final Conclusion on Types of Monitoring